oroinc/documentation/user/storefront/index.rst

 .. hint:: Navigate the left-panel menu to find the content you are interested in, or use the search bar above.

-Before you proceed consider watching the following media library tutorials:
+Before you proceed, consider watching the following media library tutorials:

 * |Set Up Your Website Storefront – Buyer’s Perspective|.
 It guides you through the storefront features and possibilities available in the storefront to both guest and authenticated users.
 The highlights of this video tutorial include: